Analysis Actions menu

 • SNVs & Indels: The results of the analysis.
 When clicked from the Dashboard, it takes you to the variant table.

-It is possible to change the affected status of the merged analysis from the three horizontal lines next to the analysis name on the Analyses page.
+• Update sample affected samples: It is possible to change the affected status of the merged analysis from the three horizontal lines next to the analysis name on the Analyses page.
+This option is useful in order to run algorithmic filters for segregating variants, where you need to set which sample is the affected and unaffected respectively.

 You will be directed to a screen, as the one shown below: